FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of the three different areas you can volunteer in](doc/three-about.webp)

 The three different areas where you can volunteer is presented.
-It's presented with a short text and an image that helps represent the area.
-This is to help the user to decide which are they awnt to volunteer in.
+It's presented with a short text and an image that represent the area.
+This is to help the user to decide which area they want to volunteer in.

 ### Get involved